What mushrooms look like are different. Beware, poisonous mushrooms: a selection of known species. Types by food type

 Such different fly agarics

-Even children know about the dangerous properties of fly agaric.
-In all fairy tales, it is described as a deadly ingredient for making a poisonous potion.
-Everything is so simple: the red-headed mushroom with white spots, as everyone saw it in the illustrations in books, is not at all a single specimen.
-In addition to it, there are other varieties of fly agaric that differ from each other.
+About dangerous properties Even children know fly agaric.
+In all fairy tales it is described as a deadly ingredient in the preparation of a poisonous potion.
+It’s so simple: the red-headed mushroom with white spots, as everyone saw it in illustrations in books, is not at all a single specimen.
+Besides it, there are other varieties of fly agaric that differ from each other.
 Some of them are very edible.
-For example, Caesar mushroom, egg-shaped and blushing fly agaric.
+For example, Caesar mushroom, ovoid and blushing fly agaric.
 Of course, most species are still inedible.
-And some are life-threatening and it is strictly forbidden to include them in the diet.
+And some are life-threatening and it is strictly prohibited to include them in the diet.

-Deadly poisonous species of fly agaric, which pose the greatest danger to humans, include:
+Deadly poisonous fly agaric species that pose the greatest danger to humans include:

 Small but deadly ragged mushroom